-Search engine optimization is a really powerful marketing tool for wedding photographers to get more wedding clients.
+Search engine optimization is one of the most powerful marketing tools for wedding photographers to get found by more wedding clients.
 But you probably think it’s too technical.
 Too time consuming.
 Too confusing to figure out where to start.

 I’m here for you, with my best SEO tips for your photography website, whether your website is on Showit, Squarespace, WordPress, Flothemes, Wix, or another platform.
 As a wedding SEO specialist, this article is going in-depth on the first few steps I recommend (because they work!) for all of my photography SEO clients and students.

 If you want your wedding photography business to be found on Google, here are THE first steps toward better SEO:

 6 Steps to Get Started with SEO for Wedding Photographers

 If you are new to SEO as a photographer, here are the 6 steps I recommend you take on first to get started.

 - Decide on your most important keyword

 - Use your keyword on your home page